UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 sleep 120
 ```

+In the exercises below, try modifying and submitting the example submission script based on the prompts listed below:

-For details on SLURM directives, see our [SLURM documentation](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-PBS%E2%86%92SLURMRosettaStone)
+> For details on SLURM directives, see our [SLURM documentation](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-PBS%E2%86%92SLURMRosettaStone)

 ✅ **Challenge 1: Change your script to use 4 CPUs instead of 1.**
 <details>